 I was quite young when my mother died.
 No sooner had my mother been laid to rest than my father, who had been on a non-stop binge since her death, possibly before, hastily left the care of my two brothers in the hands of others, with each being sent their separate ways to relatives or guardians.
 Then, without even waiting to see if his haze-fueled plans would be remotely successful he basically disappeared into the hinterlands for several years heavy into alcohol.
 My older brother went to live with my grandmother's brother and his family in some small town in the lower reaches of the mountains near Fresno, California.
-My younger brother went to live with my father's father's brother's son and his wife down along the California-Mexican border.
+My younger brother went to live with a man of a couple I was told was my father's first cousin, making him my father's father's brother's son and his wife who lived somewhere down along the California-Mexican border.
 Me, I had been farmed out to a couple before my mother even died.
 They took me to India staying at the ashram of the venerated Indian holy man the Bhagavan Sri Ramana Maharshi in Tiruvannamalai, India for a few months, the visit for me personally ending with somewhat startling results.
-On return, the couple, thinking I had lost my mind because of a somewhat skewed perspective of things I was exhibiting, dumped me off totally unannounced at my Grandmother's on my father's side in Pennsylvania --- a grandmother I had never met nor ever even heard of.
+On return, the couple, thinking I had lost my mind because of a somewhat skewed perspective of things I was exhibiting, dumped me off totally unannounced at my grandmother's on my father's side in Pennsylvania --- a grandmother I had never met nor ever even heard of.
 From there I was returned to the west coast to be with my grandmother on my mother's side while arrangements were being made for me to live with a couple that owned a flower shop.

 My older brother and younger brother must have been somewhat more satisfied with the outcome of whatever arrangements had been made for them.
 I, on the otherhand, for reasons I am unable to recall, ran away from the flowershop couple on at least two occasions.
 The last time ending with me missing enough days of school that someone came to see why I was no longer attending.
 The couple told the school they had not seen me for several days and did not know where I was.
 The school inturn called my grandmother, the emergency contact listed on their paperwork.
 My grandmother came looking for me and eventually, months later and well into the summer, located me in my old hometown of Redondo Beach, California, staying with an only recently discharged World War II ex-Marine taxi driver that had fought his way up through all the islands in all the major battles in the Pacific from Guadalcanal northward.